 MEN'S WORLD by MARINA

 On the first single to promote MARINA's (formerly known as Marina and the Diamonds) upcoming fifth studio album, the Welsh artist of Greek origin speaks up about being fed up with the patriarchy and living in a "Men's World".
-In the accompanying music video, MARINA marries a dreamy Greek-goddess aesthetic with flowy neon fabrics.
+In the accompanying music video, MARINA marries a dreamy Greek goddess aesthetic with flowy neon fabrics.
 She is joined in her enchanting performance by a diverse group of non-male performers of diverse ethnicities, sizes, and gender identities.
-When singing "So don't punish me for not being a man", the intersectional feminist and known queer icon speaks for all those negatively impacted and suppressed by a machismo society all over the world.
+When singing "So don't punish me for not being a man", the intersectional feminist and known queer icon speak for all those negatively impacted and suppressed by a machismo society all over the world.

-Find this selection of hand-picked gems and a colorful mix of new releases of all genres in our brand new Spotify playlist!
+Find this selection of hand-picked gems and a colorful mix of new releases of all genres in our brand-new Spotify playlist!